 As the infographic shows, some states and geographic areas are seeing more of these new opportunities than others.
 Here are a few key findings uncovered in our latest research:

 - In total, 17 states saw high rates of growth in bids and RFPs with rates of 10% or more – fewer states than grew at those rates in Q2

 - States with two straight quarters of high growth (10% or more) included Montana, Pennsylvania, Wyoming, Minnesota, Alabama, Massachusetts, Vermont and Maine

 - Several large states that typically see high volumes of government bids and RFPs, like California and Florida, experienced flat or downward growth rates for the second straight quarter

-The graph below shows that both Florida and Texas were in the lowest tier of growth for this quarter, and both of those states experienced powerful hurricanes making landfall in Q3.
+The graph below shows that both Texas and Florida government contracting fell in the lowest tier of growth for this quarter, and both of those states experienced powerful hurricanes making landfall in Q3.

 Measuring the impact of major hurricanes on bid volume can be a challenge.
 Neither Texas or Florida were experiencing particularly strong rates of growth in Q2, so a decline in government bids and RFPs being released was not unexpected – although the rapid rate of decline probably indicates that the hurricanes did have some sort of impact in slowing down Texas and Florida government contracting opportunities, at least in the short term.

 Onvia’s Q3 Procurement Snapshot Gives You Insight to Grow Your Public Sector Sales